luckykhalid/DevOps-Course-Starter/README.md

 * If test discovery fails, check that Poetry has installed your dependencies and that the Python interpreter is selected correctly - you should be using the executable from the .venv folder.

 ### End to End Tests
 You can run End to End tests suites using pytest.
+Check following dependencies are met:
+* Firefox is installed on your system
+* [`geckodriver`](https://github.com/mozilla/geckodriver/releases) is available ideally in the system/path or at least in the project folder.

 Run this from the root directory:

 `$ poetry run pytest tests_e2e`